-- 1. Providing access to content and making content accessible: Research libraries provide access to content and make content accessible by supporting OA, making collections AI ready, by best practices in licensing, and by preservation of digital content. - 2.
+- 1. Providing access to content and making content accessible by supporting OA, making collections AI ready, by best practices in licensing, and by preservation of digital content. - 2.
 Support and provide guidance to researchers: Research libraries provide guidance and support to researchers navigating complex legal issues, working to reduce their administrative burden.
 In some cases, libraries and universities must step in to ensure that individual researchers can assert their legal rights. - 3.
-Influence institutional policies regarding OA and FAIR data and software: Libraries play a key role in initiating Open Science policies within their institutions, while simultaneously are an important actor implementing these policies. - 4.
-Shape national policies regarding OA and FAIR data and software: Through their national consortia or membership organisations, research libraries contribute to shaping national policies that promote OA and FAIR data and software practices. - 5.
+Influence institutional policies regarding open access and FAIR data and software: Libraries play a key role in initiating Open Science policies within their institutions, while simultaneously are an important actor implementing these policies. - 4.
+Shape national policies regarding open access and FAIR data and software: Through their national consortia or membership organisations, research libraries contribute to shaping national policies that promote open access and FAIR data and software practices. - 5.
 Advocate for improved legislative EU approaches: Collaboration of research libraries at the European level should lead to a coordinated and harmonized voice.
 With that voice, research libraries can influence the EU-level regulatory framework through the lobbying efforts of LIBER and others, ensuring the interests of the research community are represented.